Sexual harassment in America: What happens after #MeToo?

 Under these clauses, an employee can't sue the company or participate in class action.
 Instead, the employee faces a forced arbitration forum -- not an open court.

-Carlson said she is working across the aisle in Congress to make these clauses illegal.
+Carlson said she is working with members of Congress on both sides of the aisle to try to make these clauses illegal.
 The Arbitration Fairness Act of 2017 would ban mandatory arbitration clauses in employment, consumer, civil rights and antitrust cases.

 "I'm going to get this bill passed to take the secrecy out of forced arbitration, which is in so many employment contracts and gives no voice to women," she said.
 "And when that bill passes, it will land on the desk of President Donald Trump and I hope he will sign it."